-Relaxation, rest, respite – however you want to think of it, as humans we all need it regularly, and it’s something I certainly find difficult to work into my writing schedule, and I bet some of you guys know exactly what I’m talking about!
+Relaxation, rest, respite – however you want to think of it, as humans we all need it regularly, and it’s something I certainly find difficult to work into my writing schedule, and I bet you know exactly what I’m talking about!

-My father was self employed for decades (in fact I’m not sure he’s quite retired yet – at 74 I guess he needs something to keep him busy!) and he always says that if you want to have any sort of a life outside work, you shouldn’t be self employed.
-I have to say that after a few years at this game, I disagree with this opinion, but I can also completely see where it comes from.
+My father was self employed for decades (in fact I’m not sure he’s quite retired yet – at 74 I guess he needs something to keep him busy!) and he always says that if you want to have any sort of life outside work, you shouldn’t be self-employed.
+I have to say that after a few years at this game; I disagree with this opinion, but I can also completely see where it comes from.

-As a salaried or waged employee, there is generally a bargain made, in that every week, fortnight or month – as long as you have performed your job in a way your employer likes – you will get paid a set amount of money.
-Of course, there isn’t such a deal to be had as a self employed novelist!
+As an employee, there is a bargain made, in that every week, fortnight or month – as long as you have performed your job in a way your employer likes – you will get paid a set amount of money.
+Of course, there isn’t such a deal to be had as a self-employed novelist!

-From chatting to fellow novelists, it seems that most of us face the same challenges, in that we love to write, we love to publish, but waiting for our marketing strategy to come good can be a challenge, as can managing income peaks and troughs.
-Of course it’s during the troughs that we have difficulty taking any time out for ourselves, most of us seem to think that by writing every moment we have spare in the day will somehow make our sales numbers spike.
-If you haven’t realised this yet- it isn’t the case, I’m sorry to reveal!
+From chatting to fellow novelists, most of us face the same challenges, in that we love to write, we love to publish, but waiting for our marketing strategy to come good can be a challenge, as can managing income peaks and troughs.
+Of course, it’s during the troughs that we have difficulty taking any time out for ourselves.
+Most of us seem to think that by writing every moment we have spare in the day will somehow make our sales numbers spike.
+If you haven’t realised this yet- it isn’t the case, I’m sorry to reveal.

 What does work is making sure that we as writers are taking care of ourselves first and foremost.
-What this looks like for you might be very different than for me, but some things we all share are a need for nutrition, hydration, movement, daylight, and a little bit of a break from the writing from time to time!
-Self care is an over used term these days but the concept is absolutely supreme – you can’t pour from an empty cup and I know that when I am feeling drained and tire, I write absolute garbage, which seems pretty counter productive.
+What this looks like for you might differ greatly from for me, but some things we all share, are a need for nutrition, hydration, movement, daylight, and a little of a break from the writing from time to time!
+Self care is an overused term these days, but the concept is absolutely supreme – you can’t pour from an empty cup and I know that when I am feeling drained and tire, I write absolute garbage, which seems pretty counter productive.

-So here’s my recommendations for working in breaks to your writing schedule:
+So here are my recommendations for working on breaks to your writing schedule: